-In areas of extensive land use, such as pastoral rangelands, efforts to control weeds are severely limited by the immensity of the areas covered, the extremely small population available to tackle weed control and the low economic value of the land.
+Strategies for control of weeds in sparsely settled areas need considerable development In areas of extensive land use, such as pastoral rangelands, efforts to control weeds are severely limited by the immensity of the areas covered, the extremely small population available to tackle weed control and the low economic value of the land.
 Despite significant efforts to control weeds through quarantine barriers and use of cultivation and herbicides in farmlands, integrated weed management strategies for weeds of national significance in pastoral areas (including biological control), are relatively less developed.

-Viable control programs in extensive pastoral areas can be expected to be those that harness and manipulate ecosystem processes, rather than relying on large scale direct remedial action with high levels of labour and material inputs.
+Working with nature is more likely than eradication to succeed in weed control Viable control programs in extensive pastoral areas can be expected to be those that harness and manipulate ecosystem processes, rather than relying on large scale direct remedial action with high levels of labour and material inputs.
 Development of sympathetic grazing management, introduction of appropriate species to out-compete weeds, and use of other biological controls can be expected to be major elements of ecosystem manipulation.